 “There really were no funds for this purpose,” he continued. “… Those $500,000 played a large role in beating back the number of Ebola deaths that were occurring [in that region].”

-The CDC Foundation gives money to the CDC for its response to emergencies like the 2014-16 Ebola outbreak.
+The CDC Foundation also channeled money to the CDC for its response to the 2014-16 Ebola outbreak.

 Phoning a friend

 Evidently, relationships are critical to the Foundation’s efficiency.
 Twenty-five years of operation has yielded a vast network of corporate partners and individual donors that both offer up funds and refer the Foundation to others who are willing to donate, Nelson said.

 Other corporate donors include 3M and Bayer.
 Philanthropic partners include the Bill & Melinda Gates Foundation and Bloomberg Philanthropies.
 Individual donors are not only wealthy philanthropists but also everyday folks “with an interest in health,” per Nelson.

 “[The Foundation’s success] does relate to having those relationships and then having the dependability of people having worked with us before and knowing the work that we do and what we’re able to do,” he said.